twisty147/TwistiesLearningPlatform/README.md

 Copyright (c) 2024 Oliver Amah

-Permission is hereby granted, free of charge, to any person obtaining a copy of this website, to deal in the website without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, copies of the website, and to permit persons to whom the website is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this website without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, copies of the website, and to permit persons to whom the website is furnished to do so, subject to the following conditions: